Democracy: Liberal

 A liberal democracy is a representative democracy which enshrines a liberal political philosophy, where the ability of the elected representatives to exercise decision-making power is subject to the rule of law, moderated by a constitution or laws such as the protection of the rights and freedoms of individuals, and constrained on the extent to which the will of the majority can be exercised against the rights of minorities.

 Socialist

-Socialist thought has several different views on democracy, for example social democracy or democratic socialism.
+Socialist thought has several different views on democracy, for example social democracy and democratic socialism.
 Many democratic socialists and social democrats believe in a form of participatory, industrial, economic and/or workplace democracy combined with a representative democracy.

 Marxist

 Marxist theory supports a democratic society centering the working class.
 Some Marxists and Trotskyists believe in direct democracy or workers' councils (which are sometimes called soviets).
 This system can begin with workplace democracy and can manifest itself as soviet democracy or dictatorship of the proletariat.
 Trotskyist groups have interpreted socialist democracy to be synonymous with multi-party far-left representation, autonomous union organizations, worker's control of production, internal party democracy and the mass participation of the working masses.
 Some communist parties support a soviet republic with democratic centralism.
-Within democracy in Marxism there can be hostility to what is commonly called "liberal democracy".
+The Whole-process people's democracy applies consequentialism to democracy, prioritising results delivered to the people over procedure.